Minimal Hamiltonian deformations as bulk probes of effective non-Hermiticity in Dirac materials: Introduction

 \section{Introduction}

-Non-Hermitian (NH) extensions of quantum many-body systems provide an effective framework for capturing coherent dynamics in the presence of loss, gain, and more general environmental couplings in condensed-matter and synthetic platforms~\cite{ElGanainy2018NatPhys,Ashida2021AdvPhys,Bergholtz2021RMP,Miri2019Science}.
-NH Dirac materials~\cite{jurivcic2024yukawa,Murshed2024Quantum,Yu2024NHStrongly,Murshed2025Yukawa,leong2025arxiv,Roy-PRD-2025,Esparza2025EMAs} are a particularly attractive arena for these ideas, given the broad realizations of Dirac quasiparticles in electronic, photonic, and cold-atom settings~\cite{CastroNeto2009RMP,Armitage2018RMP,Polini2013NatNano,Tarruell2012Nature,Plotnik2014NatMater}.
+Non-Hermitian (NH) extensions of quantum many-body systems provide an effective framework for capturing coherent dynamics in the presence of loss, gain, and more general environmental couplings in condensed-matter and synthetic platforms~\cite{ElGanainy2018NatPhys,Ashida2021AdvPhys,Bergholtz2021RMP,Miri2019Science}. { Recent work has also broadened the scope of NH physics across a wide range of settings, including Floquet and aperiodic systems, as well as disorder-driven and localization phenomena~\cite{fleury2023,Ji2025PRB,Tong2025PRB,Peng2025PRB,PhysRevB.111.094109,Chen2025PRB,Longhi2025PRL,Ou2025PRL,Zheng2025PRB,Shen2025PRB,Hu2025CommunPhys,LeongRoy2025,Cheng2026PRB,PRB112075123,PRB112075115}.} NH Dirac materials~\cite{jurivcic2024yukawa,Murshed2024Quantum,Yu2024NHStrongly,Murshed2025Yukawa,leong2025arxiv,Roy-PRD-2025,Esparza2025EMAs} are a particularly attractive arena for these ideas, given the broad realizations of Dirac quasiparticles in electronic, photonic, and cold-atom settings~\cite{CastroNeto2009RMP,Armitage2018RMP,Polini2013NatNano,Tarruell2012Nature,Plotnik2014NatMater}.
 Furthermore, the hallmark non-Hermitian skin effect (NHSE), the extensive boundary accumulation driven by nonreciprocity and point-gap topology~\cite{Martinez-Alvarez2018NHRobust,Yao2018Edge,Lee2019Anatomy,Borgnia2020NHBoundary,Zhang2020Correspondence,Okuma2020Topological}, is often strongly suppressed in NH Dirac settings where the spectrum is purely real or purely imaginary and the spectrum under periodic boundary conditions fails to enclose a finite spectral area, a condition typically associated with NHSE~\cite{salib2023arxiv,Okuma2020PRL,ZhangYangFang2022NatCommun,RiveroFengGe2022PRL,Hu2025Topological}.
 A central challenge is therefore to determine which NH features leave unambiguous fingerprints in bulk observables accessible to transport and optical probes~\cite{Bergholtz2021RMP,Ashida2021AdvPhys}.
 In this paper, we show that a response-based diagnostic of effective non-Hermiticity can be formulated using minimal pseudo-Lorentz-symmetry-breaking deformations, which separate observables that remain captured by parameter redefinitions from those that exhibit irreducible NH structure.

 Non-Hermiticity makes the problem subtle because it can enter observables through two distinct mechanisms.
 In one route, it acts at the level of the spectrum, producing complex energies, exceptional degeneracies, and the accompanying nonanalytic features~\cite{Heiss2012ThePhysicsofEPs,Kawabata2019Classification}.
 In the other, the spectrum may remain entirely real, as in the weak-NH regime, yet the eigenstates are nonetheless altered, so that response functions probe the underlying biorthogonal wave-function structure~\cite{Brody2014Biorthogonal,Kunst2018Biorthogonal}.
 Crucially, these two effects do not have to track each other in bulk measurements: depending on whether a probe is controlled primarily by spectral properties or by the wave-function structure, it can be highly sensitive to one manifestation of non-Hermiticity while remaining largely insensitive to the other.